novafacile/novagallery/README.md

 # novaGallery

-novaGallery is a beautiful php photo gallery with the focus on your images, trimmed for ease of use and low demands on web space.
+novaGallery is a beautiful php image gallery with the focus on your images, trimmed for ease of use and low demands on web space.
 You just need a webserver with PHP 7.X support.
 No database is required.
 Simple to use, easy customizable and beautiful.

 Product Page: [novaGallery.org](https://novagallery.org)